TrendLearner: Early Prediction of Popularity Trends of User Generated Content: Introduction

-We tackle this challenging problem with a novel two-step combined learning approach.
-First, we extract popularity trends, expressed by popularity time series, from previously uploaded objects.
-Next, we combine novel time series classification algorithms with object features for predicting the trends of new objects.
-This two-step approach is motivated by the intuition that it might be easier to identify the popularity trend of an object if one has a set of possible trends as basis for comparison.
-To identify clusters of popularity trends, we employ the recently proposed KSC algorithm~\cite{Yang2011}, which clusters time series based on centroids respecting shape and shifting invariants, on a set of previously uploaded objects.
-Each centroid defines the trend followed by objects of that cluster.
+{\bf TrendLearner:} We tackle this problem with a novel two-step combined learning approach.
+First, we identified popularity trends, expressed by popularity timeseries, from previously uploaded objects.
+Then, we combine novel time series classification algorithms with object features for predicting the trends of new objects.
+This approach is motivated by the intuition that it might be easier to identify the popularity trend of an object if one has a set of possible trends as basis for comparison.
+More important, we propose a new trend classification approach, namely TrendLearner, that tackles the aforementioned tradeoff between prediction accuracy and remaining interest after prediction on a per-object basis.
+The idea here is to monitor newly uploaded content on an online basis to determine, for each monitored object, the earliest point in time when prediction confidence is deemed to be good enough (defined by input parameters), producing, as output, the probabilities of each object belonging to each class (trend).
+Moreover, unlike previous work, TrendLearner also combines the results from this classifier (i.e., the probabilities) with a set of object related features \citep{Figueiredo2011}, such as category and incoming links, building an ensemble learner.